rollup/rollup/docs/plugin-development/index.md

 	code: string;
 	map?: string | SourceMap;
 	ast?: ESTree.Program;
-	attributes?: { [key: string]: string } | null;
 	meta?: { [plugin: string]: any } | null;
 	moduleSideEffects?: boolean | 'no-treeshake' | null;
 	syntheticNamedExports?: boolean | string | null;
 }
 ```

-Defines a custom loader.
+Defines a custom loader. `options.attributes` contain the import attributes that were used when this module was imported, which is determined by the first `resolveId` hook that resolved this module or the attributes present in the first import.
 Returning `null` defers to other `load` functions (and eventually the default behavior of loading from the file system).
 To prevent additional parsing overhead in case e.g. this hook already used [`this.parse`](#this-parse) to generate an AST for some reason, this hook can optionally return a `{ code, ast, map }` object.
 The `ast` must be a standard ESTree AST with `start` and `end` properties for each node.
 If the transformation does not move code, you can preserve existing sourcemaps by setting `map` to `null`.
 Otherwise, you might need to generate the source map.
 See the section on [source code transformations](#source-code-transformations).

 If `false` is returned for `moduleSideEffects` and no other module imports anything from this module, then this module will not be included in the bundle even if the module would have side effects.
 If `true` is returned, Rollup will use its default algorithm to include all statements in the module that have side effects (such as modifying a global or exported variable).
 If `"no-treeshake"` is returned, treeshaking will be turned off for this module and it will also be included in one of the generated chunks even if it is empty.
 If `null` is returned or the flag is omitted, then `moduleSideEffects` will be determined by the first `resolveId` hook that resolved this module, the [`treeshake.moduleSideEffects`](../configuration-options/index.md#treeshake-modulesideeffects) option, or eventually default to `true`.
-The `transform` hook can override this.

-`options.attributes` contain the import attributes that were used when this module was imported, which is determined by the first `resolveId` hook that resolved this module, or the attributes present in the first import of this module.

-The mean of `attributes` is same as `options.attributes`.
-At the moment, they do not influence rendering for bundled modules but rather serve documentation purposes.
-If `null` is returned or the flag is omitted, then `attributes` will be equal to `options.attributes`.
 The `transform` hook can override this.

 See [synthetic named exports](#synthetic-named-exports) for the effect of the `syntheticNamedExports` option.
 If `null` is returned or the flag is omitted, then `syntheticNamedExports` will be determined by the first `resolveId` hook that resolved this module or eventually default to `false`.
 The `transform` hook can override this.